bswa006/mcp-context-manager/packages/mcp-agent/README.md

 └── directories/             ✓ Directory-specific docs
 ```

-### Step 5: Use Context for Better Code
+### Step 5: Enable Automatic Context Loading (NEW! 🎉)

-Before asking Claude to write code, always say:
+Run this command to setup auto-loading:
 ```
-Please read the agent-context files before generating any code.
+Please use MCP Context Manager's setup_auto_context_loading tool to enable automatic context loading.
 ```

+This creates:
+- **Cursor**: Auto-attach rules that load context for every file
+- **Claude**: @ mentions for easy context access (@context)
+- **Both**: Automatic reminders to read context before coding

+After setup, you won't need to remind the AI to read context - it happens automatically!

 ## 📁 What Gets Created